 Program Comment for Army Vietnam War Era Historic Housing, Associated Buildings and Structures, and Landscape Features (1963-1975)

-The Army is faced with the extraordinary challenge of managing over 30,000 historic housing units, the largest inventory of historic housing in the federal government.
-Of that total, the Army has over 7,500 units of housing constructed during the 13-year Vietnam War era from 1963-1975.
+The Army is faced with the extraordinary challenge of managing over 30,000 historic homes, the largest inventory of historic housing in the federal government.
+Of that total, the Army has over 7,800 homes constructed during the 13-year Vietnam War era from 1963-1975.
 The Army has the responsibility to preserve historic housing in accordance with the National Historic Preservation Act (NHPA), but that must occur in balance with consideration of the overall well-being of the Soldiers and their families who live in this housing.
 This presents unique and significant challenges in managing this large inventory of Modern Housing from the Vietnam War era.
 The scope and magnitude of this challenge requires that we shape our historic preservation compliance actions in innovative ways.
-The proposed Program Comment for Army Vietnam War Era Historic Housing, Associated Buildings and Structures, and Landscape Features (1963-1975) (Vietnam War era housing) is the best available solution for this category of historic property.
+The Program Comment for Army Vietnam War Era Historic Housing, Associated Buildings and Structures, and Landscape Features (1963-1975) (Vietnam War era housing) is the best solution for this category of historic property.